 Objective

-The dependence on international supplies of rare earth elements (REE) have prompted the United States to explore alternative sources and sustainable technologies for domestic REE production.
-One potential source is the secondary electronic and industrial wastes generated at high volumes at the Department of Defense (DoD) complexes and across the U.S. Current management of these environmentally hazardous wastes requires huge resources/costs for their remediation and disposition, while their high-REE content offers unique opportunities for REE recovery.
-However, current hydrometallurgical technologies for REE extraction are energy intensive and costly, with low REE recovery rate and the production of toxic wastes.
-Thus, from both resource recovery and waste management perspectives, it is beneficial to develop environmentally friendly technologies for REE extraction and processing from these secondary wastes.
-This project aims to develop novel functionalized mesoporous carbon fiber (MCF) traps for effective recovery and separation of REEs from complex weak acid extracts of end-of-life neodymium magnet (NdFeB) scrap.
-Novel MCF materials will be synthesized and functionalized with selected organic ligands.
-The functional MCF trap will effectively recover and separate neodymium (Nd), dysprosium (Dy), and praseodymium (Pr) from the complex weak acid extracts of NdFeB magnet scrap, and the MCF trap can be regenerated for repeated REE harvest.
-The new MCF will lead to technologies that can effectively extract REEs from NdFeB magnet scrap and other secondary wastes, minimize the generation of new hazardous wastes, and reduce/offset the costs for the remediation of secondary waste streams.
+The dependence on international supplies of rare earth elements (REE) has prompted the United States (U.S.) to explore alternative sources and sustainable technologies for domestic REE production.
+One potential source is the secondary electronic and industrial wastes across the U.S. These hazardous wastes require high costs for the maintenance and remediation, while their high-REE contents offer unique opportunities for REE recovery.
+However, current hydrometallurgical technologies for REE extraction are energy intensive and costly with low REE recovery efficiency and the generation of hazardous secondary wastes.
+Thus, it is beneficial to develop environmentally friendly technologies for REE extraction from the secondary wastes.
+This project aimed to develop novel functionalized mesoporous carbon fiber (MCF) and silica materials for effective recovery of REE from neodymium magnet (NdFeB) scrap.

 Technical Approach